 Stalingrad’s name should ring a bell if you’re a student of political history and the event that defined WWII.
 It is also one of my favorite Russian movies.

-Stalingrad is a fabulous epic action movie that tells the story of what happened in Stalingrad.
+Stalingrad is a fabulous epic action movie that tells the story of the Battle of Stalingrad.

-It was in this city that the Russian army and civilians withstood the German invaders for many months, a deciding factor in the war.
+It was in this city that the Russian army and civilians held out against the German invaders for many months, a decisive factor in the war.

 The vocabulary is straightforward throughout the entire film.

-No Russian language students should struggle to pick up words while viewing the movie.
+No Russian-language students should struggle to pick up words while watching the movie.

 10. Solaris (Солярис) — 1972